k5tuck/k5tuck/README.md

 # Well Hello There! 👋🏾

-My name is Kevin Tucker [🧔🏾Pronouns: He/Him] and I'm a software engineer constantly learning about:
+My name is Kevin Tucker [🧔🏾Pronouns: He/Him].
+I'm a Software Engineer constantly learning about new tech, like:

 - Fin-Tech
 - Everything Space Related :boom: